 Now it's puzzling enough why Sony won't just allow full external HDD support - I can see literally no advantage to the omission of that feature - but what really puzzles me (despite being of literally zero importance to me personally) is the decision not to put a UHD Blu-ray drive in the PS4K.
 It can upscale to 4K, sure, and it can stream 4K videos, but it can't read 4K UHD Blu-ray movies.
 Wasn't 4K the entire point of this new hardware revision?
 I mean, the only reason people bought a PS3 when it launched was because it was a cheap Blu-ray player.
 There are a lot of people who, I'm sure, would are on the fence and would be pushed over to buy one if it included that, but for people for whom gaming is a secondary consideration after multimedia use, Sony has just given those potential customers a great reason to buy an Xbox One S instead of a PlayStation 4 Pro - the Xbox One S, despite being quite a bit weaker than the PS4 Pro, can play 4K Blu-rays.
 What the hell, Sony?

 So yeah, I'm going to be holding off for at LEAST couple months on jumping to the PS4 Pro.
 I'll definitely make the move eventually (since I plan to get a 4K TV at some point in the not-too-distant future), but unless the standard PS4's performance with PS VR is just painfully craptastic, it won't be anytime soon.

-Also available on PlayStation 4, OSX, and Linux
+Also available on Xbox One, PlayStation 4, OSX, and Linux

 SOMA is a game that I thought looked neat but wasn't really sold on enough to actually spend money on it.
 When it got announced as the early unlock game in September's Humble Monthly Bundle, I figured I'd give it a go seeing as how I've heard some good things about it.
 Those things were absolutely correct, and I am not disappointed.